YashTripathi-19/Lost-in-Code-land-Creative-Animated-404-Page/README.md

 ## 🌟 Features
 - 🎥 Smooth animated scene for “Page Not Found”
-- 💡 Minimal yet engaging — only HTML, CSS & JS
+- 💡 Minimal yet engaging — only HTML & CSS
 - 🪶 Lightweight (no frameworks, no dependencies)
 - 🖥 Easy to integrate into any project